Traffic cameras - what you need to know

 Traffic camera motorways

-Traffic cameras are motorways and on major trunk roads.
+Traffic cameras are found on all motorways and most major trunk roads.
 Many of these trunk roads contain sections of dual carriageway.

 Examples include the A12 in Essex, the A500 in Staffordshire and sections of the A5.